ledgerwatch/eth_state/eth1x_def_part2.md

 2. Cost of storage devices
 3. High internet traffic
 4. Complex DevOps to run nodes
-5. Balancing between updating rules and maintaining backwards compatibility
+5. Balancing between updating rules of Ethereum and maintaining backwards compatibility
-6. Balacing between improving client implementations and updating the rules of Ethereum
+6. Balacing between updating the rules of Ethereum and improving client implementations and
 7. Difficulty of writing new implementations
 8. Limited transaction throughput
 9. Difficulty of assessing safety of some transactions (to smart contracts)